-- Present a body of artwork that shows creativity and strength in its ideas and representation of subject matter - Use art materials with confidence, sensitivity and technical competence workplace and in further study.
+In Visual Arts students will develop skills and qualities that are relevant to many situations in the workplace and in further study.
 This course encourages them to become a critical consumer of contemporary visual culture in a world that is dominated by visual images.
 They will develop the confidence to express their individuality and acquire the skills to express these in a creative way.
 The course encourages tolerance and empathy for different values and beliefs as students' participation in Visual Arts will also strengthen their problemsolving and thinking skills especially in the area of visual communication.